 Eclipse is an integrated development environment, or IDE, as it’s commonly known.
-It’s written in Java and used to write, compile and run code in Java and several other languages.
+It’s written in Java and used to write, compile, and run code in Java and several other languages.
 If you no longer need to write Java, or you now use a different IDE, you may want to uninstall Eclipse.
 We’ll show you how to do that in this article.
 We’ll also show you how to uninstall plug-ins from within Eclipse.

 What is Eclipse?

 However, many developers using a Mac prefer to use Apple’s Xcode.
-That’s because Xcode is built from the ground up as a Mac application and designed to build apps for iOS, iPad OS, and tvOS, as well as the Mac.
+That’s because Xcode is built from the ground up as a Mac application and designed to build apps for iOS, iPad OS, and tvOS, as well as Mac.
 Xcode includes emulators and runtime environments for every version of macOS, iOS, iPad OS, and tvOS that Apple currently supports, allowing developers to test their apps in each version.
 It also makes it easy to submit completed apps to the App Store.
 Other developers prefer Visual Studio as an IDE.
 Like many things, it’s a matter of personal choice and which tool best fits your needs.

 How to uninstall Eclipse on your Mac manually